sbrekelmans/ltovanitygen/README.md

 # LTO Vanity Address generator

 Rough tool to bruteforce an LTO Vanity address - an adress starting or ending with a specific string.
-It uses https://github.com/ltonetwork/lto-crypto to generate an address and compare it to the users' input.
+It uses [lto-crypto](https://github.com/ltonetwork/lto-crypto) by LTO Network to generate an address and compare it to the users' input.

 ### Installing